devhawala/dodo/readme.md

 - `bootService.baseDir`
 `bootService.verbose`
+`bootService.simpleDataSendInterval`
-these 2 properties configure the boot service provided by this Dodo instance;
+these 3 properties configure the boot service provided by this Dodo instance;
 see [Boot service configuration](./bootsvc-configuration.md) for details

 - `printService.name`